-One of the most beautiful private residences of Italy.
+One of the most beautiful private residence in Italy.

 Viti Palace

-Its construction was begun at the end of 1500 by Attilio Incontri, a nobleman from Volterra; the facade, attributed to Ammannati, is a rare and valuable example of the transition style between the Renaissance and the Baroque.
+Construction was begun at the end of the 16th century by Attilio Incontri, a Volterran nobleman.
+The facade, attributed to Bartolommeo Ammanati, is a rare and fine example of the style that marked a transition between Renaissance and Baroque architecture.
+In 1850 Giuseppe Viti, an alabaster trader, purchased the palace and carried out extensive restoration work.

 The great traveler